Guide

 Two Initiator/Approvers

-A legalised or verified copy of the passport of a nominated account representative to an account in the Danish Emission Trading Registry or the Danish Kyoto Registry must be submitted.
+A legalized or verified copy of the passport of a nominated account representative to an account in the Danish Emission Trading Registry must be submitted with the application.

 A power of attorney (POA) is a written authorization to represent or act on another's behalf in business, or some other legal matter.
 The person or persons authorising the other to act must be the ones which have the power to bind on behalf of a company.